Budget vs Actuals Template: How to Effectively Manage a Budget in Microsoft Excel

 By selecting the desired month, the accompanying numbers in the pivot table will change automatically.

-If you’re a financial manager or someone who works with budgets and reporting regularly, we genuinely hope this tutorial shows that reporting budget vs. actuals doesn’t need to be cumbersome or time-consuming.
-Tell us in the comments: Will you be using this tutorial for your next analysis?
+If you’re a financial manager or someone who works with budgets and reporting regularly, we genuinely hope this tutorial shows that reporting budget vs actuals doesn’t need to be cumbersome or time-consuming.

 Thanks for the valuable tutorial.
 Is there anyway you can have these on video?